lux-org/lux/doc/source/guide/FAQ.rst

 - When I print out the dataframe, the cell is taking a long time to run.
 - I have a question or bug that is not addressed by any of the FAQs.
+    - Please submit a Github Issue or ask a question on Slack.